KauanAg-devs/gmailandLinkedin-bot/README.md

 ## How To Use

+Screen resolution and width is rather important when it comes to LinkedIn.

+The script is tested on 1280px and 1366px screen width resolutions.
+It is working!

 ### Change Weekly:

 There is a weekly limit of invitations that could be sent on LinkedIn, so, to reduce automation detection, Your current weekly limit is set to 100 in `weekly_limit` and Your current `weekly_counter` is stored in a separate file `linkedin-weekly-counter.txt`.